What is a Golden Parachute?

 The graph shows that there was a significant rise in the Golden Parachute contracts in the decade between 1980 and 1990.
 The cumulative number of contracts jacked up from 75 to 300.
-Earlier only small companies fell prey to hostile takeovers.
-However, with the popularity of junk bond market, financing became comparatively easier and even large multinationals and Fortune 500 companies became easy targets of hostile takeovers.
+Earlier, only small companies fell prey to hostile takeovers.
+However, with the popularity of the junk bond market, financing became comparatively easier, and even large multinationals and Fortune 500 companies became easy targets of hostile takeovers.
 During this period, several companies included the clause of Golden parachute in their employment contracts in an attempt to retain highly qualified employees.
-This was considered a major element of security by high-level executives before they took up jobs in merger-prone industries.
-Needless to say it was a defensive mechanism also for hostile takeovers as it increased the cost of takeovers considerably.
+It was considered a major element of security by high-level executives before they took up jobs in merger-prone industries.
+Needless to say, it was a defensive mechanism also for hostile takeovers as it increased the cost of takeovers considerably.

-Another term used in the similar sense is Golden Handcuffs.
-While Golden Parachutes and Golden Handshakes may make the high-level CEOs more inclined towards exit to receive the hefty package waiting for them, Golden Handcuffs act in the opposite way.
-They act as a disincentive for executives for leaving the company and joining the competitors.
-It is said that under the clause for Golden Handcuffs, executives have to give back the bonuses and rewards received if they leave before a stipulated period.
+Another term used in a similar sense is Golden Handcuffs.
+While Golden Parachutes and Golden Handshakes may make the high-level CEOs more inclined towards the exit to receive the hefty package waiting for them, Golden Handcuffs act oppositely.
+They act as a disincentive for executives to leave the company and joining the competitors.
+It is said that under golden handcuffs, executives have to give back the bonuses and rewards received if they leave before a stipulated period.

 - First of all, no company can function if there is a conflict of interest at the key management level.
-While certain takeovers are hostile, some of them can even be beneficial for the company’s future and growth.
-If the key personnel become insecure about their job, they may try to cause hindrances in the merger or takeover process.
-On the other hand, with Golden Parachute, employees can be secured about their compensation and offer complete co-operation the merger procedures.
+While certain takeovers are hostile, some can even be beneficial for the company’s future and growth.
+If the key personnel become insecure about their job, they may try to hinder the merger or takeover process.
+On the other hand, employees can be secured about their compensation and offer complete co-operation with the merger procedures.

-- Once the terms of Severance package is laid out, the exit of white collar executives becomes more cordial.
-Things go in accordance with a pre-determined agreement and there is no bad blood.
-This also protects a company from being maligned by its key personnel in the event of termination due to merger.
+- Once the terms of the Severance package is laid out, the exit of white-collar executives becomes more cordial.
+Things go in accordance with a pre-determined agreement, and there is no bad blood.
+It also protects a company from being maligned by its key personnel in the event of termination due to a merger.